-Learning development is the process by which students become increasingly competent and sophisticated in their approach to work.
 Early in Michaelmas Term, the Director of Studies and a College Tutor will run a short workshop on "Teaching, Study Skills and Learning Development in the Context of the Materials Degree Programme".

-This process is broad, ranging from the acquisition of basic study skills and knowledge to the development of high levels of academic rigour and critical ability - from the generic to the subject specific.
+The process of learning development is broad, ranging from the acquisition of basic study skills and knowledge to the development of high levels of academic rigour and critical ability - from the generic to the subject specific.